Jang-woo-AnnaSoft/execution-state-preflight/README.md

 **Provenance is not self-reported.** A pre-execution step queries the defined source and fills the value in.
 Leave it to self-reporting and invented values get a source attached too.
 The model must not manufacture the grounds for its own execution.

 **The first source is never erased.** Tier 4 overwrites `source` with `prior_state` but inherits `origin_source`.
 Overwrite both and you've opened a laundering path: ask once, execute once, and from then on any value can claim a clean lineage.

-Note `advisory_notes` in the record.
-The provider's `description` is natural language, so it can't be enforced — it's recorded and passed to the model as context, and it is not part of the gate.
-Only `inputSchema.required` gates.

 Records accumulate under one `action_key`: `ask_user` → `execute` → `executed`.
 Only `executed` becomes a baseline for tier 4 on the next run.